Bsg62799/baelish/README.md

-# baelish
+# notemap
-cli tool for taking notes and storing information while conducting penetration tests
+Interactive shell for managing information when conducting penetration tests against a host or set of hosts